Numerical gravitational backreaction on cosmic string loops from simulation: Gravitational backreaction

-In $X_{,uv}$ there is an overall factor $G\mu$ from the Christoffel symbol/metric perturbation of the string.
-We treat Eqs.~(\ref{eqn:AB}) as a set of $N_A+N_B$ ordinary differential equations with independent variable $N_\text{osc}G\mu$, which we then solve using the DOP853 \cite{DOP853} technique.
-This automatically adjusts the step size in $N_\text{osc}G\mu$ to produce a specified accuracy.
-We then record the shape of the loop every time that $N_\text{osc}G\mu$ increases by $10^{-5}$.
 Because $G\mu\ll 1$ it is unimportant to make changes inside of a single oscillation.
-This also allows us to work in linearized gravity.
+So we accumulate the change as in Eq.~(\ref{eqn:AB}) for one oscillation, but then treat it as occurring continuously over an interval $\delta s = G\mu$, and so write \be \frac{d\Dai}{ds} = \frac{\Delta\bA'_i\sigma^A_i}{G\mu}\,. \ee The same applies to $\Dbj$.
+As the calculation described by Eq.~(\ref{eqn:AB}) is restricted to the lowest linear order in $G\mu$, the resulting approximation given by Eq.~(\ref{eqn:dads}) may possibly lead to an error of the order $(G\mu)^2$ at a single step.
+Even if this were to accumulate linearly, the maximum error for the the entire simulation would be $O(G\mu)$, which is negligible.
+The fact that $G\mu\ll 1$ also allows us to work in linearized gravity.

+There are $N_A$ of the $\Dai$ and $N_B$ of the $\Dbj$, each with 3 components.
+Thus there are $3(N_A+N_B)$ coupled differential equations.
+We solve them using the DOP853 \cite{DOP853} technique, an eighth-order explicit Runge-Kutta method originally due to Dormand \& Prince.
+This automatically adjusts the step size in $s$ to produce a specified accuracy.
+We then record the shape of the loop every time that $s$ increases by $10^{-5}$.

+Backreaction may accelerate the loop.
+(Equivalently, gravitational waves may be emitted anisotropically leading to the ``rocket effect''.)
+We would like to keep our loops in the rest frame, so we apply small adjustments to the changes coming from Eq.~(\ref{eqn:AB}) to apply a tiny Lorentz boost (proportional to $G\mu$) to return the loop to the rest frame.

+In order for the loop to be closed, the total of the vectors $\Dai$ and of the $\Dbj$ must be the same, and the total length of these vectors must also be the same.
+Exact evolution would preserve these constraints, but because we calculate the backreaction only in the center of each segment, there is a small error.
+So we make the minimal change required to the results of Eq.~(\ref{eqn:AB}) so that the loops will remain closed.
+This change is applied to the various $d\Dai/ds$ and $d\Dbj/ds$ in proportion to their length.